Ranu75/Ranu75/README.md

 - :handshake: I’m looking to collaborate on differents sectors.
 As a junior, I am motivated to work on various activities which need to collaborate with different engineers.

-- :mag: I’m looking for Data Scientist job in Paris area.
+- :mag: I’m looking for Data Scientist job in France or Switzerland area.

 - 📫 How to reach me: kathirranujan@gmail.com